lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 Class initialization
 --------------------

-This section will consist of:
+This section consists of:

-- Interface for declaring an instance of the class -- this will be picked up automatically from the interface of the `__init__` method and will not require developer input.
+- Interface for declaring an instance of the class

 - Description of the parameters in the interface signature

+`Guidance for the Class initialization Subsection  <instruc_template.forTasks.html#initzn>`_ .

 Run method
 ----------